Palmer Luckey: Firing and political controversy

 In September 2016, it was reported that Luckey had donated $10,000 to Nimble America, a pro-Donald Trump group that ran a billboard depicting 2016 presidential candidate Hillary Clinton with the caption "Too Big to Jail".
 This caused a small number of developers to temporarily cancel plans to support Oculus, including Scruta Games, which announced it would cancel Oculus's support in their games unless Luckey stepped down.
-Tomorrow Today Labs said they would not support the Oculus Touch as long as Luckey is employed by Oculus.
-Tomorrow Today Labs later reversed this position after Oculus began distancing themselves from Luckey and refocused on diversity and inclusion.
+Tomorrow Today Labs said they would not support the Oculus Touch as long as Luckey was employed by Oculus.
+Tomorrow Today Labs later reversed that position after Oculus began distancing themselves from Luckey and refocused on diversity and inclusion.

 In March 2017, Palmer Luckey left Facebook, and stopped his involvement with Oculus VR.
 No explanation for the departure was given by either party.
 As part of testimony before the United States Senate in April 2018, Senator Ted Cruz asked Facebook CEO Mark Zuckerberg, "Why was Palmer Luckey fired?"
 Zuckerberg refused to get into the "specific personnel matter", saying only that "it was not because of a political view".

 In November 2018, The Wall Street Journal obtained access to internal Facebook emails which suggested the matter was discussed at the highest levels of the company.
 Facebook executives, including Zuckerberg, reportedly pressured Luckey to publicly voice support for libertarian candidate Gary Johnson, despite his support for then Republican nominee Donald Trump.
 After his firing, Luckey hired an employment lawyer, and together negotiated a payout of at least $100 million, arguing that the company had violated California law for allegedly pressuring the executive to voice support for Johnson and for punishing an employee for political activity.

 Meta CTO Andrew Bosworth, who moved from the Ads team to leading the Oculus division four months after Luckey's departure, issued a series of tweets in November 2018 (subsequently deleted) denying wrongdoing on the part of Facebook, saying "Politics had nothing to do with Palmer's departure."
 Facebook likewise denied Luckey had been fired for supporting Trump, stating "We can say unequivocally that Palmer's departure was not due to his political views."
-In an interview with 60 Minutes in May of 2025, Luckey stated that, "Well, you know, everyone's got a different story, but it boils down to I gave $9,000 to a political group that was for Donald Trump and against Hillary Clinton."
+In an interview with 60 Minutes in May 2025, Luckey stated that, "Well, you know, everyone's got a different story, but it boils down to I gave $9,000 to a political group that was for Donald Trump and against Hillary Clinton."